wxGlade/wxGlade/sphinx/tutorial.rst

 Sometimes you need to keep some space in a sizer, either with a fixed size or growable, e.g. to have a gap between two controls or to align two controls to the left and the right edge of a window or to align a control to the center.

-To add a spacer, click the spacer icon |spacer| and place it in a sizer slot.
+To add a spacer, click the Spacer icon |spacer| and place it in a sizer slot.

 In our example, we may place a spacer to the left and right of the operator radio box to center it: